Stop Images Loading Automatically in Mail for iOS to Reduce Data Usage & Speed Up Email

 This doesn’t mean you won’t be able to view remote images or pictures attached to emails, it just means you’ll have to selectively download them by tapping on the image in the opened Mail message.
 This gives you direct control over what is downloaded

-The settings adjustment is simple:
+The settings adjustment to disable remote loading of images in Mail for iOS is simple:

 - Open Settings and go to “Mail, Contacts, Calendars”